 For the blanched choy sum:

-- Heat up the pot half filled with water, add 2 tablespoons of extra virgin olive oil, then cook the choy sum on low heat for around 2 minutes or until choy sum turns bright green, drain water and set aside.
+- Heat up the pot half filled with water, add 2 tablespoons of extra virgin olive oil, then blanch the choy sum on low heat for around 2 minutes or until choy sum turns bright green, drain water and set aside.

 For cooking the dumplings: